roxiness/v3.routify.dev/src/routes/docs/2.api/internals.md

 [Should this be renamed Collections?]

 #### Router
-The engine of Routify.
+The heart of Routify.
 The router handles the composition of the rendered components.

+### Route
+All routers always have one active Route class.
+This class contains information about the current route.

+### Route fragments
+A Route fragment is a segment (eg. bar of foo/bar/baz) of the current URL mapped to a RouteFragment class.
+The class contains information like parameters for the respective fragment.

 #### Node
 Nodes are the heart of Routify and can be thought of as a virtual file system.
 Nodes can be accessed from the browser address bar using the the path you would have used in a file system.
 Eg. the path `info/contact.svelte` and `info/contact/index.svelte` can both be accessed at `/info/contact`